jmbucknall/EZDSL/ezdsl.md

           if (Next(Cursor) = NextCursor) then   {<=== CRASH}
             {...}

-Here, the value of Cursor is undefined after the call to Delete.
+Here, the value of `Cursor` is undefined after the call to `Delete`.
 This is much the same as using pointers: you may have several copies of a pointer to a heap memory block, but as soon as you free that memory block all those pointer variables are invalid.

-As a convenience to the programmer, this implementation of a doubly- linked list allows the data objects to be maintained in a sorted order, much as for TLinkList.
-Please see the discussion of sorted lists in the TLinkList section.
+As a convenience to the programmer, this implementation of a doubly- linked list allows the data objects to be maintained in a sorted order, much as for `TLinkList`.
+Please see the discussion of sorted lists in the `TLinkList` section.

 Interfaced methods